A Bayesian approach for energy-based estimation of acoustic aberrations in high intensity focused ultrasound treatment: Methods

 The first test was performed using a synthetic dataset generated with the target aberrator in Figure \ref{fig:skull-data}(b).
 The goal here was to test the algorithm in a more relaxed setting where there was no discrepancy between the forward model and the model for the data.

 Generating the synthetic dataset involves many details including the geometry of the transducer and the location of the focal point that are besides the main point of this article.
 To keep the discussion short, we only present a summary of the methodology for performing the synthetic experiments.
-The first step in generating the artificial dataset was to identify the free-field matrix of the transducer $\tilde{\mb{F}}$ using \eqref{plane-wave} and the location of the elements and the MR-ARFI voxels; The $k$-th column of $\tilde{\mb{F}}$ is simply the free-field corresponding to the $k$-th element.
+The first step in generating the artificial dataset was to identify the free-field matrix of the transducer $\tilde{\mb{F}}$ using \eqref{plane-wave} and the location of the elements and the MR-ARFI voxels; The $k$-th column of $\tilde{\mb{F}}$ is simply the free-field corresponding to the contribution of the $k$-th ultrasound emitter { evaluated at the center of each voxel in the MR-ARFI images}.
 Afterwards, the matrix ${\mb{F}}$ is constructed using \eqref{transducer-formulation}.
 The next step was to construct the design matrix $\mb{Z}$ which is identified by the $\tilde{\mb{z}}_j$ vectors.
-This matrix contains the prescribed values of the amplitude and phase of the acoustic waves at the emitter.
-A design matrix was utilized in this example where the virtual elements of \cite{herbert-energy} were used to group nearby piezoelectric elements.
+This matrix contains the prescribed values of the amplitude and phase of the acoustic waves at the transducer.
+The virtual elements of \cite{herbert-energy} were used to group nearby piezoelectric emitters and construct the design matrix.
 Let $\mb{H}_{256}$ denote the $256 \times 256$ Hadamard matrix \cite[Eq.~8]{herbert-energy} with columns $\mb{h}_1$ to $\mb{h}_{256}$.
 Then $\tilde{\mb{z}}_j = \mb{h}_1 + \exp(i \frac{\pi}{6})\mb{h}_j $ for $j = 2,\cdots, 16$.

 A noisy version of the design vectors was considered with

 This added an extra layer of noise that is not accounted for in the formulation of the inverse problem.
 The standard deviation of the noise in the phase was taken to be $0.05$ as a reasonable estimate of the errors in imposing the sonication patterns in practical settings.
 Putting these vectors together gave a noisy design matrix $\mb{Z}^{\text{noisy}}$ and the synthetic dataset was generated using